QuantEcon/lecture-python-advanced.myst/_sources/knowing_forecasts_of_others.md

 {eq}`town5` with their conditional expectations based on the information available to decision makers in market $i$.

-For now, we assume that this information set
+For now, we assume that this information set is
 $I_t^p = \begin{bmatrix} \theta^t & \epsilon^{it} \end{bmatrix}$,
 where $z^t$ represents the semi-infinite history of variable
 $z_s$ up to time $t$.